anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 ## Environment Setup

-The easiest Kernel exploitation environment to set up (in my opinion) is `pwnkernel` developed by the guys over at 'pwn.college'.
-It will allow us to easily compile different Kernels, in addition to streamlining building custom Kernel modules.
+The easiest kernel exploitation environment to set up for beginners (in my opinion) is pwnkernel.
+It will allow us to do several things that are extremely central to Linux kernel research:
+ - Downloading and building specific Kernel versions.
+ - Streamlining the kernel module build process.

-It also allows us to easily emulate the various Kernel versions we want to test via the QEMU virtual machine.
+ - Emulate specific kernel versions under the QEMU virtual machine.

+Installation is pretty simple, just clone the repository and run the build script.

 ```
 ~/ $ git clone https://github.com/pwncollege/pwnkernel.git